 - Venting while under fire can be viable if you're not facing overwhelming firepower.
 Try to spread armor damage by moving around.

 - When using Burst Jets, you'll lose bonus speed faster if you both strafe AND accelerate.
 Steering straight ahead keeps the bonus speed for slightly longer.

 - Burst Jets can save you if you are facing an impending flameout.
 Use the system just before you lose engines, and you will keep floating away at high speed.

 - The Robberfly is one of the most logistically undemanding, yet flexible ships in the game.
-It's also agile enough to evade LRMs even without a single PD weapon.
+It's also agile enough to evade LRMs.
 This lets you deck it out with aggressive weaponry if you so please.

 - If you carry torpedoes, you can give them enormous speed by using Burst Jets on the approach, and then rapidly change course.

-- Due to its fragility, the Robberfly must be allowed to flank enemies.
-They make poor escorts - use a Weevil instead.
+- Due to its fragility, the Robberfly must be allowed to flank enemies and back out when necessary.
+They make poor escorts.

 - 3 Spark Drive charges will get you in a half circle around the enemy.
 Use this to your advantage against ships with front shields.

-- The Locust can have a surprising amount of staying power against other frigates, due to its better-than-usual shield.
+- The Locust can have a surprising amount of staying power against other frigates, due to its better-than-usual shield and burst mobility.

 - Unlike most Blackrock frigs, you lack the ability to easily disengage from a bad fight.
 However, your Sentinel Drone can cover for you if you tell it to stand by.

 - Use your firepower to destroy other frigates that come too close, or escort a bigger ship.
 If you get surrounded by frigates or end up in a firefight against a destroyer alone, you will be in trouble.

 - Weevils are very hard to beat in a frigate-on-frigate fight.